ZaneAvernathy/ModularMinimugBox/README.md

 	Shows only the unit's equipped item, if they have one.

 MMBEquippedWeaponName
 	Shows only the unit's equipped item, if they have one, along with the item's name.

-The coordinates for this should be evenly divisable by 8.
+MMBEquippedWeaponNameCentered
+	Shows only the unit's equipped item, if they have one, along with the item's name centered in available space.

+MMBEquippedWeaponNameOnly
+	Shows the unit's equipped weapon name, if they have one.

+MMBEquippedWeaponNameOnlyCentered
+	Shows the unit's equipped weapon name centered in available space, if they have one.

 MMBInventoryOrEquippedWeaponName
 	This shows the unit's full inventory if they are an enemy or their equipped weapon and weapon name if they are not.

-The coordinates for this should be evenly divisable by 8.
+MMBInventoryOrEquippedWeaponNameCentered
+	This shows the unit's full inventory if they are an enemy or their equipped weapon and weapon name centered in available space if they are not.

 MMBHPStatus
 	This draws an HP label, current HP, and max HP the way vanilla does, alternating with status every 64 frames.

+MMBHP
+	This draws an HP label, current HP, and max HP the way vanilla does.

 MMBDEFRES
 	This alternates between drawing a defense label + number and a resistance label + number every 64 frames